liflab/beepbeep-3-book/markdown/core/README.md

 The `Trim` processor introduces an important point: from now on, the number of calls to `pull` or `push` is not necessarily equal across all processors of a chain.
 For example, in the last piece of code, we performed six `push` calls on `trim`, but `print` was pushed events only three times.

 Coupled with `Fork`, the `Trim` processor can be useful to create two copies of a stream, offset by a fixed number of events.
 This allows us to output events whose value depends on multiple input events of the same stream.
-The following example shows how a source of numbers is forked in two; one one of the copies, the first event is discarded.
+The following example shows how a source of numbers is forked in two; on one of the copies, the first event is discarded.
 Both streams are then sent to a processor that performs an addition.

 ![Computing the sum of two successive events.](SumTwo.png)